07 Oct Adventures with Ami: The Salad Dressing Problem

 – I also made an apricot sweet potato maple dressing, adding in a touch of vanilla extract, cinnamon and maple syrup – thin with water – delicious!

-- Another time I made apple peach cardamom dressing, apple/peach baby food base, added in cardamom, lemon juice and black pepper and a little water.
+– Another day I made apple peach cardamom dressing, apple/peach baby food base, added in cardamom, lemon juice and black pepper and a little water.

 – You can make your own fruit purees of course, but the containers of baby food as a base is perfect for one or two salads.

 Another idea is to mix fruit in with your salads.
 Add sweetness by adding berries, mandarin oranges or apple slices.

 White beans pureed make a great base for all kinds of things!
 You can make a base for a creamy salad dressing from white beans, add herbs, maybe garlic and balsamic for a thicker herbed dressing.